CoderMattGH/matts-password-manager/README.md

 Matt's Password Manager (MPM) is a utility for storing passwords on Windows.

 The application allows the user to view and store saved usernames and passwords.
-The data is encrypted and saved into a repository file using the AES encryption algorithm.
+The data is encrypted and saved into a repository file using the AES encryption algorithm with a 128 bit key size.

 ### Requirements